vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

-affirmative and the Moderates were delighted at having out-witted the Extremists ; for it was clear that none would like to contest the honour of the Congress Pre- sidentship with Dadabhai Nooroji.
+affirmative and the Moderates were delighted at having out-witted the Extremists ; for it was clear that none would like to contest the honour of the Congress Pre###sidentship with Dadabhai Nooroji.

-But though the question of the Presidentship of the Congress was thus settled to the satisfaction of the Mode- rates, the larger question still remained. " Should the Policy of the Congress be changed ? " (The Hon.)
+But though the question of the Presidentship of the Congress was thus settled to the satisfaction of the Mode###rates, the larger question still remained. " Should the Policy of the Congress be changed ? " (The Hon.)
 Mr.
 Khaparde, after full consultation with Mr. Tilak sent a Circular letter to leading Congressmen as early as July